 Provided by Foundations Community Partnership:

-Over $156,000 in grant funding has been awarded by Foundations Community Partnership‘s (FCP) Board of Directors to benefit 19 Bucks County non-profit organizations and the families they support.
-The grant program is an integral part of Foundations’ mission to improve the lives of underserved youth and their families in Bucks County.
-The grants included 13 in Bucks Innovation and Improvement Grants (BIIG) and 6 Capital Improvement Grants.
+The grant program is an integral part of FCP’s mission to improve the lives of underserved youth and their families in Bucks County.
+The grants included 12 Bucks Innovation and Improvement Grants (BIIG) and 6 Capital Improvement Grants.

 BIIG grants support organizations that are developing innovative ideas to improve the quality of life for children, youth, and families in Bucks County.
-Capital Improvement Grants support non-profit organizations’ capital campaigns, including structural improvements to a facility (bricks & mortar, such as new buildings or addition to existing buildings), or extensive renovation or addition of durable equipment to an existing structure.
+Capital Improvement Grants support non-profit organizations’ capital campaigns, including structural improvements to facilities, renovations, durable equipment, and technological upgrades.

-Lily’s Hope Foundation (Coopersburg) will use the grant as part of their outreach to provide needed items for families with newborns in neonatal intensive care..
+- Lily’s Hope Foundation will use the grant to provide customized packages to families with infants in the neonatal intensive care unit with items based on the family’s needs.

 Six organizations received Capital Grants: